eric-rizzi/teaching/_course_specifics/independent_study.md

 websites they created in the previous unit.
 It guides them through the usage and creation of basic AWS components such as a simple Lambda (compute), DynamoDB table (memory), and S3 bucket (storage).
-Once they understand each of these individual parts, they tie them together to create a their first AWS based service.
+Once they understand each of these individual parts, they tie them together to create their first AWS based service.

 Getting up to speed on this can be fairly difficult, so the worksheets are